| | Nursing and Midwifery Every person. Every time. Exceptional care. |

 The mentoring model is built on five phases where continuous reflection, learning and feedback are woven into the program.
 The intended outcome is that midwives and midwifery students experience together a sense of security, belonging, purpose, continuity, achievement, and significance.

 In May, MiM will feature in a NSW Health Value Based Healthcare webinar, called The power of mentoring and the value of a healthy workforce culture.
+The webinar will be held on 7 May 11am-noon, and attendees will learn more about:

-- how the MiM experience has rolled out, with case studies from Nepean Blue Mountains, Northern Sydney, South Eastern Sydney and Southern NSW local health districts.
+- how the MiM experience has rolled out, with case studies from Nepean Blue Mountains, Northern Sydney, South Eastern Sydney and Southern NSW local health districts. - how easy it is to introduce powerful but simple mentoring conversations and tools into the everyday that build a resilient, compassionate, and capable workforce.

 - how mentors and mentees experience a sense of safety, belonging, achievement, significance, purpose, and continuity.